ScummVM: History

 With increased awareness of the project, LucasArts sent a cease & desist letter to the project, believing they were using some of LucasArts' proprietary code.
 Brown worked over the next four years with LucasArts' legal representatives to explain the nature of the project and the source of their information to demonstrate that what they had created was legal.
 Brown considered that LucasArts was trying to be accommodating as ScummVM helped to raise interest in these titles.
 They ultimately came to a legal agreement to allow ScummVM to continue to be developed.

 The project would also incorporate other parallel efforts to make game reimplementations for other adventure games.
 Games from Sierra Online were of high demand for the project, requiring them to implement the Adventure Game Interpreter (AGI) and the more advanced Sierra's Creative Interpreter (SCI) engines.
 AGI support was added in 2006 by incorporating efforts from the Sarien project, but efforts for SCI support were hampered by the parallel project, FreeSCI.
-Though both ScummVM and FreeSCI aimed to reverse engineer the workings of SCI, FreeSCI had stated they took a more clean-room approach to avoid any legal question about their reverse engineering, and believed the ScummVM project had run afoul of some of Sierra's approaches and thus were hesitant to work together.
-However, FreeSCI began to languish in interest compared to ScummVM; after a developer took it upon themselves to make the FreeSCI engine work in ScummVM, the FreeSCI saw more participation in their project, and they agreed to merge their efforts into ScummVM.
+Though both ScummVM and FreeSCI aimed to reverse engineer the workings of SCI, FreeSCI had stated that they took a more clean-room approach to avoid any legal question about their reverse engineering, and believed the ScummVM project had run afoul of some of Sierra's approaches and thus were hesitant to work together.
+However, FreeSCI began to languish in interest compared to ScummVM; after a developer took it upon himself to make the FreeSCI engine work in ScummVM, the FreeSCI saw more participation in their project, and they agreed to merge their efforts into ScummVM.
 Initial SCI support was subsequently released in a 2010 version of ScummVM.

 ScummVM continues to add new games or game engines, though the process to create these is relatively slow.
 According to the team's project lead Eugene Sandulenko (as of 2017), game engines are chosen for inclusion into ScummVM either if they are given the source code that makes it easy to port into the software's architecture, or if one or more of the team members are passionate about bringing a game engine into the program to do the difficult task of reconstructing the game's code from the compiled versions.
-The only restriction is that ScummVM will only include 2D game engines, leaving 3D games to be handled by the sister project ResidualVM.
+Initially ScummVM only included 2D game engines, leaving 3D games to be handled by the sister project ResidualVM, but in 2021 the two projects merged, lifting that restriction.
 The 2.0 version of ScummVM was released in December 2017, adding support for several full motion video games and some very obscure titles, such as Full Pipe and Plumbers Don't Wear Ties.
 With this release, ScummVM has support for 64 different game engines.